 From an entertainment perspective, I think the strip industry can make a killing.
 Sometimes women want nothing more than to get their hands on their very own Magic Mike, and will pay handsome sums of money for the experience.
 That the strip industry is also recognising the way women think about sex is also revolutionary, but without crossing the threshold between entertaining and cheating, I’m not quite sure how far they can really go.

 What are your thoughts?
-Do let me know in the comments.
+Do you find strippers sexy, or not?
+Let me know in the comments!

 Stay safe & have fun,